The-penis.com

 Regardless of where you look, initiation rites for boys broadly follow this pattern: a separation from the women, usually before puberty is well under way; a period of living apart from the women, and maybe from the men as well; a series of teachings of tribal histories, knowledge and insights; an ordeal, which may range from a tooth being knocked out to scarification, to circumcision, to subincision (the slicing open of the underside of the penis), to more brutal physical processes; and then a period of reincorporation and celebration to mark the newly acquired manhood of the boy.

-There are different views of the ordeal: some say that the ordeal was more brutal in warlike societies, so that the boy was numbed to pain, especially his own pain, but the pain of his enemy as well, so that he could go into battle with less fear; others reject this view, and simply see the ordeal as a way of marking the transition from the feminine to the masculine more vividly for the boy.
+There are different views of the ordeal: some say that the ordeal was more brutal in warlike societies, so that the boy was numbed to pain, especially his own pain, but the pain of his enemy as well, so that he could go into battle with less fear; others reject this view, and simply see the ordeal as a way of marking the transition from the feminine to the masculine more vivid for the boy.

 I suspect the truth lies somewhere between the two.
 Some Native American Indians passed pins though the pectoral muscles of the initiate and suspended him by ropes attached to the pins until he passed out: when he recovered, he extended a finger for amputation.
 The argument that such rituals were purely to mark a boy's transition into manhood seems weak to me; the suggestion that they introduced him to his role as a warrior in the tribe seems more plausible.